MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

 ##  Project Overview

 This project demonstrates a complete data pipeline workflow using Azure services, starting from local data ingestion to cloud-based preprocessing and storage.
-The solution integrates Jupyter Notebooks, Azure SQL Database, Azure Data Factory, Azure Blob Storage, and Azure Machine Learning to efficiently handle data, transform it, and deploy machine learning models using Azure Machine Learning
+The solution integrates Jupyter Notebooks, Azure SQL Database, Azure Data Factory, Azure Blob Storage, and Azure Machine Learning to efficiently handle data, transform it, and deploy machine learning models using Azure Machine Learning as a Real-Time Endpoint

 ## Objectives